Preschool Allergies

 Why So Many Preschool Allergies These Days?

 The quick answer: Nobody really knows.
 There are several theories and hypothesis out there.
-Dr. Sidiqqi once had an article (published at the website Allergy and Asthma Care Center) stated that food allergies have doubled in the past 20 years and 1 in 4 people in the U.S. have environmental allergies.
+Dr. Sidiqqi once had an article (formerly published at the website Allergy and Asthma Care Center) stated that food allergies have doubled in the past 20 years and 1 in 4 people in the U.S. have environmental allergies.

 Dr. Sidiqqi also pointed out that many people self, and therefore mis, diagnose themselves with allergies.
 This means that many people say they are allergic to a substance or a food when they have not been properly tested and diagnosed.